 “We worked our way down the small valley… cut a wagonway through the dense brush to reach the goods, and loaded the first consignment of merchandise ever landed at the port of Kansas City.” — John C. McCoy

-The same year, McCoy purchased land from Dr. Johnston Lykins, began laying out streets around his store, and called the new town Westport because it was the westernmost point of entry to the new frontier.
+The same year, McCoy purchased land from Dr. Johnston Lykins, began laying out streets around his store, and called the new town Westport because it was the westernmost entry point to the new frontier.
 A post office was established in May 1834 with McCoy appointed Postmaster, and a town plat was filed in February 1835.
 The mail was first carried from Independence to Westport once a week on horseback.
 Later, a road was built across the state from St. Louis to Westport in 1839, and the mail was brought by stage twice a week.

 Because of Westport’s proximity to the Missouri River and the trails, it quickly became a popular jumping-off point to the west and the primary supply resource for the many wagon trains passing through.
 The outfitters supplied everything travelers needed, including food, wagons, animals, and other provisions.
 The new town quickly prospered and drew new people to the area.
 Within no time, Westport’s streets, shops, and hotels bustled with traders, trappers, missionaries, Indians, and gold prospectors forging west.
 Kit Carson, Jim Bridger, and John Sutter were among those of Westport who earned a place in history.